Earl Grey descendants sell English tea to China

 This is a miniscule sum in comparison to the global export market, with the world's largest black tea exporter, Kenya, predicting tea exports earnings of $1.33 billion in 2013.

-But the small English operation is attracting attention, including from Chinese state television, which pitched up for several days of filming for a programme to be aired in the coming months to hundreds of millions of viewers.
+But the small English operation is attracting attention, including from Chinese state television, which pitched up for several days of filming for a program to be aired in the coming months to hundreds of millions of viewers.

 Tregothnan is also hoping to open a franchise of tea houses named "Festival of Tea", selling tea in a coffee-house style.
 They plan to open one such outlet this year in Shanghai, after "serious interest from Chinese investors," Jones said.